 He should broaden the brief for this review.
 Defence and diplomatic officials have an entrenched determination to operate under the veil whenever possible.
 A couple of recent examples serve to make the point.

-First, there is the long-standing resistance to addressing our responsibilities to ensure that any prisoners taken by New Zealand troops in Afghanistan are treated in accordance with international humanitarian and human rights law.
+First, there is the long-standing resistance to addressing our responsibilities to ensure that any prisoners taken by

 Now the NZSAS is back to combat duty the questions about prisoner treatment take on new urgency.
 Has the new government made any progress?
 Make what you will of the following answer from Foreign Affairs Minister Murray McCully.

 “These include formal assurances that detainees so transferred will be treated in accordance with applicable international humanitarian and human rights laws and the international obligations of both participants… This includes the non-application of the death penalty.”

 Were these “assurances” verbal – all that Defence Minister Phil Goff obtained in negotiations dating back to the beginning of 2006 – or written?
 Do they provide for any independent monitoring of the kind that other governments have negotiated with the Afghan government?